eddayyy/OSConcepts/README.md

 # OSConcepts
-Programming projects developed in CPSC 351 during the Spring 2023 semester.
+All Operating Systems projects developed in CPSC 351 during the Spring 2023 semester